Holographic complexity of Born-Infeld black holes: EBI black holes

 For dyonic BI black holes with double horizons, action growth becomes

-The calculating outcomes (\ref{onedyonadd}) and (\ref{twodyonadd}) agree with the ones of purely electric and magnetic EBI black holes.
-If we set $\gamma=1$, the product $Q_e\Phi_e$ in the expressions of action growth vanishes, only product $Q_m\Phi_m$ remains, electric charge only affects action growth of the dyonic EBI black hole with single horizon through some constant.
-If we set $\gamma=\frac{1}{2}$, the asymmetric part under $p\leftrightarrow q$ in (\ref{tildeC1}) vanishes, then electric and magnetic charges contribute to action growth on equal footing for the dyonic EBI black holes with both single and double horizons.
+Note from (\ref{onedyonadd}) and (\ref{twodyonadd}) that, if we set $\gamma=1$, $Q_e\Phi_e$ in the expressions of action growth vanishes, only $Q_m\Phi_m$ remains, electric charge affects action growth of the dyonic EBI black hole with single horizon only through some constant.
+If we set $\gamma=\frac{1}{2}$, the asymmetric part under $p\leftrightarrow q$ in (\ref{tildeC1}) vanishes, then electric and magnetic charges contribute to action growth on equal footing for the four-dimensional dyonic EBI black holes.